thatguylah/fluffy-fortnight/README.md

   - Open source LLM models on hugging face like the Helsinki-NLP/opus-mt-en-fr were also laughable in some of the translations with quite small rate limiting
   - Same issue as above, timed out after a few requests
   - Locally hosted models could work but were too expensive and resource intensive to host, not to mention time consuming to wrangle with for deployment
+  - Actually, if there was more time/resources, i would have wanted to dive into this method more, RAG with LLMs could potentially serve alot more use cases especially if more business dimension tables are added
+  - Although i tested a few open source models, there are also models like BigTranslate who were derived from LLama specific to translation tasks (https://github.com/ZNLP/BigTranslate/tree/main) which i did not have time to test

 - Method 4: Manual Translation by copying into ChatGPT:
   - Once off manual effort to generate key value pairs